pierceforte/cs307_final_platformer_game/doc/plan/DESIGN.md

 Updates the viewer based on backend methods

-Player Class
-Has its own image
-Score
-Location
-Lives
-Personal high scores, preferences (e.g., name, password, age (if parental controls are implemented), and favorite variants, tokens, colors, etc).
+The Player Class has its own image, Score, Location, Lives Personal high scores, preferences (e.g., name, password, age (if parental controls are implemented), and favorite variants, tokens, colors, etc).

+###Game Objects
 An object in the Game is added through the GameObject interface, which implements the basic Java Object.
 When GameObjects collide, they call upon the Interactions interface.
 The Interaction interface is implemented by the Game abstract class, which is extended by the Game child objects.

 A GameObject needs to be able to load in images and occupy a space on the Game display.
 Here is a basic hierarchy of GameObjects in the game, which will be expounded upon in greater detail later.

-GameObject Class
-Platform Class (defined by the fact the player cannot pass through it) Hazard Class (boolean, if you touch it (or its projectiles touch you), death/lose a life) Moving Platform Class
-Appendable Class (does not occupy a tile space, but can be added to an object) PlayerAppendableAffect Class
-Example: Ice or Glue, which affect how a player moves through the object PlayerAppendableHazard
-Example: Barbed wire, which kills the player.
-Enemy Class
-They follow by some distance
-Level 1: Follows 20 pixels
-Level 2: Take the path you took exactly
-Level 3: Take the path you took when you died last (?)
-Level 4: Anticipates your moves, or moves you need to take BASIC ABILITIES
-JUMP
-WALK
-RUN
-EXTRA ABILITIES
-PROJECTILES
-FLY
-DOUBLE JUMP
-Power-up Class (objects that the user can pick up, and thus disappear after use)
-Example: Potions
-Player Class
-BASIC ABILITIES
-WALK
-RUN
-JUMP
-EXTRA ABILITIES
-PROJECTILES (up to 5)
-Special abilities (mentioned above)
-POWER UPS (have to find)
+- GameObject Class
+    - Platform Class (defined by the fact the player cannot pass through it)
+        - Hazard Class
+            - (boolean, if you touch it (or its projectiles touch you), death/lose a life)
+        - Moving Platform Class
+        - Appendable Class
+            - (does not occupy a tile space, but can be added to an object)
+            - PlayerAppendableAffect Class
+                - Example: Ice or Glue, which affect how a player moves through the object
+            - PlayerAppendableHazard
+                - Example: Barbed wire, which kills the player.
+    - Enemy Class
+        - They follow by some distance, follow different levels of intuition
+            - Level 1: Follows 20 pixels
+            - Level 2: Take the path you took exactly
+            - Level 3: Take the path you took when you died last (?)
+            - Level 4: Anticipates your moves, or moves you need to take
+        - BASIC ABILITIES of Enemies
+            - JUMP
+            - WALK
+            - RUN
+            - EXTRA ABILITIES
+                - PROJECTILES
+                - FLY
+                - DOUBLE JUMP
+    - Power-up Class (objects that the user can pick up, and thus disappear after use)
+        - Example: Potions
+    - Player Class
+        - BASIC ABILITIES within PlayLevel
+            - WALK
+            - RUN
+            - JUMP
+            - EXTRA ABILITIES (based on which snizard player unlocks)
+                - PROJECTILES (up to 5)
+                - Special abilities (mentioned below)

 Engine Class (Controller) (API?)
 Replay Feature
 Follow character feature